jsonstalker/archsway/README.md

 After reboot, signing in on TTY1 will automatically launch your Sway session.

+### 5.2.
+Set Kitty as the Default Terminal in Sway

 For setting kitty as the default terminal in Sway create the Sway configuration directory (if it doesn’t already exist):
 ```bash
 mkdir -p ~/.config/sway